Topic hub

 What makes a website agent-ready

-This hub turns the broader Agentic Web idea into a practical publishing checklist.
+This hub turns the broader Agentic Web idea into a practical publishing path.
 It is useful for content sites, product documentation, SaaS pages, local businesses, and any team that wants its pages to be legible beyond a traditional browser visit.

 Reading order